-Energy consumption in UkraineThe most important measure in the energy balance of Ukraine is the total consumption of
+Energy consumption in UkraineThe most important figure in the energy balance of Ukraine is the total consumption of

-Ukraine could provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 154 bn kWh, which is 115% of the countries own usage.
-Despite this, Ukraine is trading energy with foreign countries.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Ukraine could be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 143 bn kWh, which is 115 percent of the country's own usage.
+Despite this, Ukraine trades energy with foreign countries.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Ukraine